Haagerup property and Kazhdan pairs via ergodic infinite measure preserving actions: Definitions and preliminaries

-Then $T^*$ preserves $\mu^*$. \definition{Definition 1.10} The dynamical system $(X^*,\goth B^*, \mu^*, T^*)$ is called {\it the Poisson suspension} of $(X,\goth B, \mu, T)$.
-A probability preserving $G$-action is called {\it Poisson} if it is isomorphic to a Poisson suspension of some infinite $\sigma$-finite measure preserving $G$-action. \enddefinition
+\begin{definition} The dynamical system $(X^*,\frak B^*, \mu^*, T^*)$ is called {\it the Poisson suspension} of $(X,\frak B, \mu, T)$.
+A probability preserving $G$-action is called {\it Poisson} if it is isomorphic to a Poisson suspension of some infinite $\sigma$-finite measure preserving $G$-action. \end{definition}